angelahe/SPAtext/README_AH.md

 not sure, check this out:
 https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html
 not sure where is the settings page for the lambda function, and don't see test icon or actions icon text refers to...

+got an error when do .\sspa deploy_bundle - ResourceNotFoundException

+An error occurred (ResourceNotFoundException) when calling the UpdateFunctionCode operation: Function not found: arn:aws:lambda:us-east-1:040939238419:function:echo

+An error occurred (ResourceNotFoundException) when calling the UpdateFunctionCode operation: Function not found: arn:aws:lambda:us-east-1:040939238419:function:popularAnswers

 ## future plans
 have a true function evaluator, see hackerrank for an idea of how